higgi13425/rmrwr-book/_book/io56c-Intro-to-Quarto.md

 You can run R code and place the output into your text. much like Rmarkdown, by placing a single backtick before **r** and another single backtick after the code needed.

-For example, you can write out "my two-sided p value is `` 0.0690363 ``," which shows the code as written.
+For example, you can write out "my two-sided p value is `` `r 2*(1-pnorm(7, mean = 5, sd = 1.1))` ``," which shows the code as written.
 When this R code between the backticks is evaluated (when you render the document), the resulting p value is shown.
 This will read: <br> My two-sided p value is 0.0690363.

 ## Quarto at the Command Line